Food in Rome and Where to Eat in Rome

 What you will find, however, is a cosy, amiable restaurant with cheerful service and packed with locals, enjoying its animated atmosphere and homemade pasta at reasonable prices.
 For example, “Spaghetti alle Vongole,” which is spaghetti with clams, is €10.

-However, the real delight at La Fiaschetta is the traditionally Roman cacio e pepe, which you can order for around €9.
-Pair it with a full-bodied white or a house red, and you’re in for a historical treat that will have you thanking those Apennine shepherds and creating your own cacio e pepe at home to share with your friends and family when you return.
+However, the real delight at La Fiaschetta is the traditional Roman cacio e Pepe, which you can order for around €9.
+Pair it with a full-bodied white or a house red, and you’re in for a historical treat that will have you thanking those Apennine shepherds and creating your own cacio e Pepe at home to share with your friends and family when you return.

 Bucatini all’ Amatriciana